SethEBaldwin/Newton/README.md

 * Blue: integer between 0 and 255.
 * Iterations: integer greater than 0, representing the maximum number of iterations of Newton's method to perform at each point.
 Lower values result in brighter images with less contrast.
 * A: complex number of the form x.x+x.xj, representing the value of a from the above formula.
 Using complex values results in a "twisting" of the fractal (compare A = 1 vs A = .5+.5j, for example).
-* Polynomial: list of complex numbers separted by commas, representing the coefficients of the polynomial function to perform Newton's method on.
+* Polynomial: list of complex numbers separated by commas, representing the coefficients of the polynomial function to perform Newton's method on.
 Ex: -1, 0, 7, 2, 0, 1 would represent -1 + 7z^2 + 2z^3 + z^5
 * Zoom factor: float greater than 0.

 Here are some examples of images created by the program: